North Stonington, Connecticut: Rural quiet: 1870s to 1930s

 Some of the people who left North Stonington during this era went on to become leading citizens elsewhere in New England.
 Samuel Prentice, born in 1850, attended Yale University and served as Connecticut's Chief Justice during 1913–1920.
 Otis Randall, born in 1860 and a scion of one of the town's founding families, become a professor of mathematics at Brown University and was that institution's dean during 1913–1930.
 Finally, Ellen Fitz Pendleton was the sixth president of Wellesley College, presiding at that institution during 1911–1936.

 The Wheeler School and Library, with a building erected in 1901, offered free secondary education to town youngsters and also took in outside boarders.
 The library was on the second floor.
 In 1950, North Stonington replaced the 15 one-room schools with a consolidated school for the primary grades.
 Secondary students attended Stonington High for a time, then in 1956 a new Wheeler High School opened.
 In succeeding years a junior high and elementary school were built nearby.
 Today the original building still serves the town as its library.

 In the early 20th century progress arrived to re-stitch the town economically with the outer world, first in 1906 in the form of a trolley line that traversed North Stonington on its way from Westerly to Norwich.
 The trolley line ran for 15 years, until bankrupted by the opening of the Route 2 highway for automobiles on the old Westerly-Norwich stage road.
 In 1933–1934 Route 184 was put through along the route of the old New London-Providence Turnpike.
-Its extra heavy underlayers of gravel has never required repair.
+Its extra heavy under-layers of gravel has never required repair.
 For a generation this highway was the primary automobile route to Providence and Boston along the southern coast of New England.